-The WSP Scenario has a smaller long-term average total diversion than the Cap Scenario (Table 7).
-This means that the WSP Scenario defines the Plan limit and is referred to hereafter as the Plan Limit Scenario.
+The WSP Scenario has a larger (1.9%) long-term average total diversion than the Cap Scenario (Table 7).
+This means that the CAP Scenario defines the plan limit and is referred to hereafter as the Plan Limit Scenario.

-Table 7 Long term average total diversions under the Plan Limit Cap Scenario and Plan Limit WSP Scenario
+Table 7 Long term average total diversion under the Cap and WSP Scenarios